eSilvac/my_expenses/README.md

 # Expensify

-**Expensify** helps you to manage your daily expenses in a easy and fast way, allowing you to create how many expenses you want.
+**Expensify** helps you to manage your daily expenses in a easy and fast way, allowing you to create as many expenses as you want.

-The users can manage to a maximun of 10 categories at same time.
+The users can manage multiple categories at the same time.

 ## Setup